Learn why more businesses are choosing to sign in one time to everything.

 The main benefits to SSO are all in the name – one login gives employees access to a smooth, uninterrupted interface where all their essential applications are ready and available.
 Several SSO applications have a web portal where all the company's essential websites and services are available from one page.
 Others, like Okta, have plugins for browsers such as Google Chrome that give you quick access to your apps.
 These features are completely customizable by IT managers.

-On the surface, SSO may seem less secure, because if the one password falls into the wrong hands, then the dozens of domains accessed by that user could potentially be compromised.
-But because employees only need to remember one password, you can require them to use a more complex and secure password, rather than several easy-to-remember passwords.
+On the surface, SSOs may seem less secure, because if that one password falls into the wrong hands, then the dozens of domains accessed by that user could potentially be compromised.
+But because employees only need to remember one password, that can allow them to use a more complex and secure password, rather than several easy-to-remember passwords.

 The top SSO providers take steps to ensure this kind of breach doesn't happen and your company's network is safe from outside parties.
 It accomplishes this in a few ways.
 The best SSO apps will let you customize the level of security you require for your business.